-Dr. Patel is a member of the Michigan Center for Diabetes and Translational Research, the Institute for Healthcare Policy and Innovation, and the Michigan Medicine Comprehensive Cancer Center.
+Dr. Patel is a member of the Michigan Center for Diabetes and Translational Research and the Institute for Healthcare Policy and Innovation.
+She is also the Middle East and North African (MENA) Community Liaison for the Rogel Cancer Center.

 - HBEHED600: Psychosocial Factors in Health-Related Behavior